-If you’d like to resolve your debt faster and are not as concerned with the impact to your credit, or if you’ve already fallen behind on payments thus damaging your credit and want to repair it, start by assessing if settlement will work for you.
+If you’d like to resolve your debt faster and are not as concerned with the impact to your credit, or if you’ve already fallen behind on payments thus damaging your credit, start by assessing if settlement will work for you.
 Consider:

 - Your balances.
 Some amounts are too small for settlement.

 - Your creditors.
 Each company has its own approach to dealing with delinquent accounts and their policies change periodically.

 - Your cash flow.
-Do you have the funds to settle all your debts within 18 months or, ideally, 12 months as this reduces the risk of being sued?
+Do you have the funds to settle all your debts within 18 months or, ideally, 12 months (thus reducing the risk of being sued)?

 - Your budget.
 Can you pay your settlements on time and still pay your other bills?

 - Additional funds.
-Are there other sources of funds, e.g., something you can sell, loans from family or friends, that you can access?
+Are there other sources of funds, e.g., something you can sell or loans from family or friends, that you can access?

 If debt settlement is the right option, you’ll work with a debt settlement company to negotiate on your behalf or take a do-it-yourself approach and work directly with your creditors.

 How Resolve can help

 Many people fall behind on loan and credit card payments and don’t see a way to get caught up.
 Resolve can help.
 We can assess your situation and show you your options for paying off your debt.
 Our Resolve platform and debt guidance are free.
 You can review and compare debt relief paths and ask our experts questions without cost.
-If you then choose to work with one of our Resolve Network Partners, we would inform you of the fee for their service.
+If you then choose to work with a service provider in the Resolve Network, we would inform you of the fee for their service.